uplevel-technology/graph-viz/README.md

-# `@graph-viz` Library

-The GraphViz library is a high-performance WebGL based library for drawing graph visualizations.
+GraphViz library is a high-performance WebGL based library for drawing graph visualizations.

 # `@graph-viz/core`